-A client of The SEO System in St. Louis recently asked me if he could succeed in Google local places (the Google 7-Pack) in other cities by establishing virtual offices.
+A client of The SEO System in St. Louis recently asked me if he could succeed in Google local places in other cities by establishing virtual offices in those cities.

 The question surfaced because he had noticed his competition having some success by establishing a virtual office in that location and then, rather quickly, getting a Google local listing for that location.

-Google Places and Virtual Offices: Seems Like a Good Idea…At First
+Google My Business Places and Virtual Offices: Seems Like a Good Idea…At First

 The idea of having a virtual office does seem like a good way to dominate the local Google search results…at first.